-Some years ago, I saw in the capitol of Minresota a statue of tional Foundaton.
-Hall was secolonel of the Civil War and lected by the State Extension the inscription said that he defeated Stonewall Jackson.
+The 275 boys and girls of Hall county who took part in the 4-H Better Methods Electric program uast year had a hand in winning the handsome bronze and green plaque recently presented to the County Extension Some years ago, I saw in the Office by Westinghouse Educational Foundaton.
+Hall was sea colonel of the Civil War and lected by the State Extension the inscription said that he de-Office by Westinghouse Educafeated Stonewall Jackson.
 If tional Foundaton.
-Hall was sethe North had had a leader cap. lected by the State Club Office able of defeating Jackson, he at Texas A & M College for do-would have had a higher rank ing the most outstanding job in If that Minnesotan ever whipped Stonewall Jackson, it must
+Hall was sethe North had had a leader cap- lected by the State Club Office able of defeating Jackson, he at Texas A & M College for dowould have had a higher rank ing the most outstanding job in the project.
+Every year one county in each state is given this recognition.

-An increase of more than 200 homes in one year energized by electricity was revealed in a surn Brownwood.
-It is a block long vey of Hall county farm homes and in front is a row of brick made by 4-H Club members, according to W. B. Hooser, County columns, supporting a roof that Extension Agent.
-Work done in the better method project has
+An increase of more than 200 homes in one year energized by An odd building is the Arcade electricity was revealed in a surn Brownwood.
+It is a block long vey of Hall county farm homes and in front is a row of brick made by 4-H Club members, acextends out over the sidewalks Extension Agent.
+Work done in the better method project has weeds, Attends the ducks and geese; She makes the butter, sells the